Chemistry Major

 This major is available as a bachelor of arts or bachelor of science degree, as defined in the section on degree requirements for all majors in this catalog.

-Since the department’s curriculum is approved by the Committee on Professional Training of the American Chemical Society (ACS), a student may select the specific set of courses that leads to an ACS-certified major.
-Students also have the option of meeting the major requirements with courses that more closely reflect their particular interests and more optimally prepare them for certain advanced fields of study.
+The department’s curriculum is approved by the Committee on Professional Training of the American Chemical Society (ACS).
+Students take courses in at least four of the sub-disciplines of chemistry, and then meet the major requirements with an elective that more closely reflects their particular interests and more optimally prepares them for certain advanced fields of study.
 A chemistry major may also elect to complete a series of education and certification courses and teach chemistry at the high school level following graduation.

 Major Requirements

-40 credits from within the department, plus an additional 18 credits from outside the department, for a combined total of 58 credits1:
+At least 40 credits from within the department, plus an additional 16 credits from outside the department, for a combined total of at least 56 credits1:

 Code | Title | Credits |